 As providers, sometimes we can feel intimidated by parents and not know how to enforce boundaries and policies.
 Unfortunately, the old adage is truer than not “give them an inch and they will take a mile”.
 What’s needed is to simply figure out how to enforce your childcare policies.

 So how do you get clients to follow your rules without always having to confront them or worse feeling like you are being taken advantage of.
 Keep reading …

-How to Enforce your Policies
+How to Enforce your Childcare Policies

 Don’t hesitate to go over your drop-off & pick-up policy as well.
 You might also mention when tuition is due and the late fee policy as well.
 Try to set the tone right from the start.

 Put it in writing

-It can be a big help to be able to refer a client to a written policy that is in your contract than to explain to them what you spoke about once months ago.
+It can be a big help to be able to refer a client to a written policy.
+Then you are able to refer them to a policy that is in your contract.
+This is much better than explaining to them what you spoke about once months ago.

 What’s on the website

 If I notice that a certain rule has become an issue a particular week, I will send out a mass email to the parents “reminding” them about our rules.

 Let your rules RULE

 Try your best to be consistent with your procedures and policies from one client to the other.
 There is always the possibility that parents could become friends and may discuss their relationship with you.
 It is not a good look to seem like you show favoritism toward one client or another.

-Sometimes it might take awhile to cultivate confidence, but do work to build it while you are building your business.
+Sometimes it might take a while to cultivate confidence, but do work to build it while you are building your business.